sri7dewi/Practise/README.md

 # Practise
-This repository has been created for practice only
+This repository has been created for practice only.